Developers can define custom validation logic beyond basic type checks, giving more control over how data is validated.

 When validating forms or structured data, it’s possible to associate specific error messages with particular fields or paths.
 This enhances error reporting and is especially useful when integrating with libraries like react-hook-form.

-Example (Match Passwords)
+Example (Matching Passwords)

 In this example, we define a MyForm schema with two password fields (password and confirm_password).
 We use Schema.filter to check that both passwords match.
 If they don’t, an error message is returned, specifically associated with the confirm_password field.
 This makes it easier to pinpoint the exact location of the validation failure.